Skip to main content

 Members

 Dr Colin Axon Dr Colin Axon Reader in the Institute of Energy Futures and Department of Mechanical and Aerospace Engineering.
 My research is about the use of energy in the urban environment and the limits to natural resources.
 My main areas of interest are in energy security, sustainability, transport, electricity networks, and resource efficiency.
 I use techniques and methods including the application of robust methods for metrics and indicators, and data mining and analytics.I have published more than 80 reviewed articles and technical reports.
 Energy security, risk, and sustainability.
 Data analytics for energy use in the urban environment.
 Infrastructure investment for the low(er)-carbon transition.
 Energy use by transport and it's impacts on health and the environment.
 Robust methods for metrics and indicators.
 I conduct and supervise research encompassing energy, transport, sustainability, and risk.
 I exploit tools for data analytics, system dynamics, and stochastic modelling.
-BE1602 - Engineering Practice (Year 1) ME3623 - Engineering Design (Year 3) ME3620 - Major Individual Project (Year 3) ME5500 - Research Project (MSc FT / DL)
+ME0608 - Energy and Work (Year 0), Module Leader BE1602 - Engineering Practice (Year 1) ME3623 - Engineering Design (Year 3) ME3620 - Major Individual Project (Year 3) ME5500 - Research Project (MSc FT / DL)

 Dr Maria Kastrinou Dr Maria Kastrinou

-Email Dr Maria Kastrinou Lecturer in Anthropology
+Email Dr Maria Kastrinou Senior Lecturer in Anthropology

 Maria Kastrinou is a social anthropologist with fieldwork experience in South-Eastern Mediterranean, specifically in Syria, Greece, Lebanon and in the Israeli-Occupied Golan Heights.
 Her research critically interrogates the politics of religion, sect, state and statelessness, the political and cultural lives of refugees, and the political economy of conflict and resistance.
 Her monograph Power, Sect and State in Syria (I.B.
 Tauris 2016) is the first ethnography of the Druze minority in Syria, and one of only a handful of anthropological works about Syria.
 She has been engaged with projects on sectarianism, statelessness and refugees in the Middle East and she is currently working on the Druze Heritage Foundation funded research project ‘Lives across divides: Ethnographic stories from the Golan Heights.’
 Experimenting between anthropology and theatre, together with Hannah Knoerk and Johannes Birringer, they formed the Hotspot Collective and created, produced and performed ‘The Price of Water’ – a political play about refugees, capitalism and the Hotspot critically engaging with Kastrinou's ethnographic work in Greece and the Middle East.
 I convene the second year undergraduate module Political and Economic Issues in Anthropology.
 I am contributing to Making the Social (convened by Gareth Dale) and teach on Global London (convened by Inge Dornan).
 In the past, I have convened or taught the following modules: Classical Anthropological Theory; Introduction to Social Anthropology; Anthropology, Objects and Images; Anthropological Perspectives on War and Humanitarian Assistance; Practising Anthropology 1; Ethnographic Research Methods; Ethnographic Encounters.